 “And I won’t feel a thing.”

 I still recommend Dr. Horrible to people.
 I know I am biased, but I also know that I feel differently about the project having rewatched it.
 I think there is a lot to be said about it, both praise and criticism, and I think both of those things can exist.
-I am probably a bit of a hypocrite because I can return to Whedon adjacent projects, but I won’t watch certain other creators, those who I don’t care to name on this blog.
-Whedon has never faced any criminal charges, if that is of any note in this comparison.
+I am probably a bit of a hypocrite because I can return to Whedon adjacent projects, but I won’t watch certain creators, those who I don’t care to name on this blog.
+Whedon has never faced any criminal charges, if that is of any note in this comparison of people I will not even mention the blog.
 I think it’s an ongoing conversation, especially as this fandom was so strong, and still is.
-It’s just moved from Whedon, sort of sliced him away from these works, separating artist from art by focusing on the other people who were involved.
-I am somewhat critical of that approach, although I agree that other people should receive more due credit in these projects, as I worry it will erase knowledge of the toxic and abusive behaviour Whedon perpetrated on those sets, or suggest that one’s enjoyment of a project is more important than the recognition of that abuse.
+It’s just moved from Whedon, sort of sliced him away from these works, separating artist from art (what Whedon’s song implied that he wanted while still owning this media) by focusing on the other people who were involved.
+I am somewhat critical of that approach, as although I agree that other people should receive more due credit in these projects, I worry that this avenue will erase accountability.
+That it will somehow excuse the toxic and abusive behaviour Whedon perpetrated on those sets or suggest that one’s enjoyment of a project is more important than the recognition of that abuse.
 I think a bit of both is needed.
 You have to acknowledge background, even if it’s inconvenient.
-It’s not a reflection on you or your enjoyment, it’s just something that needs to be noted as a form of accountability.
+It’s not a reflection on you or your enjoyment, it’s just something that needs to be noted as a form of viewer accountability.
 I find it similar to my approach to superhero films, because they can be a lot of fun, but their success also comes with larger consequences in the industry.
 Dr. Horrible is concerned with labels, evil and good, and the conscious marketing involved with those terms, when the reality is more of an overlap.
 Both are true.
 There is no accountability in Dr. Horrible: Billy never faces criminal charges; Hammer gets all the help he needs.
-Penny simply disappears and Hammer’s fandom moves on to a new shiny figure.
+Penny simply disappears, and Hammer’s fandom moves on to a new shiny figure.
 The show is critical of that, we should be too.
 It parallels that impulse to just enjoy things without considering their broader context.
-These terms- good and evil, hero and villain- are complicated, but that overlap is not an excuse to erase silenced figures or the very ones making accusations.
+These terms- good and evil, hero and villain- are complicated, but that overlap is not an excuse to erase silenced figures like Penny or the very real people making accusations.